Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

 - As a user, I can benefit from the hotel pagination search to see different within the area.

 - As a user I want to be able to discover new and interesting places.
-  - As a user I want to be recommended hotels based on my chosen destination
+  - As a user I want to be recommended hotels based on a particular destination
   - As a user I want to be recommended several hotels within a specific area

 - As a user I want use to a website that gives me the opportunity to see a short description of each hotel
   - As a user  i want to be recommended well known hotels registered on the Google Maps
   - As a user I want to able to explore a several hotels so I can make a selection

-- As a user I want to be able to create a Search experience by performing a manual search of my choice
+- As a user I want to be able to create an experience by interacting with the page
-  - As a user I want to be recommended hotels options based on my current location
-  - As a user I want to be able to search for any location or anything  and be given the exact address and location coordinates
+  - As a user I want to be able to click on the marker and be taken to the hotel link.

 ## Features